-The twenty-one credit Certificate Program in Women’s Global Health Leadership (WGHL) offers a concentration of courses that examine the social, economic, political and environmental forces that are contributing to worsening health and precarious existence in all regions of the world.
+The fifteen credit Certificate Program in Women’s Global Health Leadership (WGHL) offers a concentration of courses that examine the social, economic, political and environmental forces that are contributing to worsening health and precarious existence in all regions of the world.

 The WGHL Courses investigate the relationship between macroeconomic restructuring and neoliberal policies and the delivery of health care in the Global North and South.
 Particular attention is given to health disparities among different groups of women within and across nations, such as the concentration of infant and maternal mortality among low-income peoples, and growing rates of HIV/AIDS, tuberculosis, and malaria within communities of color.